+Lasting 12 weeks or longer;
-Abdominal aortic aneurysm screening

-A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+What you must pay when you get these Services that are covered for you services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The plan There is no coinsurance. only covers this screening if you have certain risk factors and if copayment, or deductible you get a referral for it from your physician, physician for members eligible for assistant, nurse practitioner, or clinical nurse specialist. this preventive screening.
+Cost-sharing may apply for other services you receive during the visit.
+Prior authorization rules apply Abridge Abridge is a smartphone-based application that allows \$0 copayment members to record physician office visit conversations.

-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

-Abridge

-Abridge is a smartphone-based application that allows members to record physician office visit conversations.
 Abridge defines medical terms and automatically detects key points like medication instructions for later review.
 Conversations can be securely shared with family members and caregivers.
 To start using Abridge please go to abridgeapp.com/scan.
 Contact Member Services for more information (phone numbers are printed on the back cover of this document).

-Acupuncture for chronic low back pain (Medicare-covered)

-Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances:

-For the purpose of this benefit, chronic low back pain is defined as:
+This benefit does not apply to your maximum out-of-pocket amount.
+Acupuncture for chronic low back pain (Medicarecovered) Covered services include: \$0 copayment for each office visit.
+Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: Prior authorization rules apply For the purpose of this benefit, chronic low back pain is defined as:

-- Lasting 12 weeks or longer;

-- nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.);

-- not associated with surgery; and

-- not associated with pregnancy.